Tugulusaurus: Discovery

+Description

+Tugulusaurus was an early alvarezsaur, likely measuring at 1.9-3 m in length.
+It probably had a relatively long neck and tail, as well as a streamlined head with a beak-like snout, and large, hooked claws.
+It was an agile animal, likely having long legs, which would aid in reaching high speeds, in order to chase prey and retreat from potential threats.
+Being an alvarezsauroid, it likely used its long claws to dig and tear into wood or dirt in order to find food.

 Classification

 Tugulusaurus was originally classified by Dong in 1973 as a member of the Ornithomimidae, within the Coelurosauria.
 In the years that followed, the genus was often considered a nomen dubium.
 However, in 2005 Oliver Rauhut and Xu Xing concluded that it is a valid genus of basal coelurosaurian of unknown affinities.
 In their cladistic analysis of the newly described taxa Bannykus and Xiyunykus, Xu et al. (2018) recovered Tugulusaurus as a member of Alvarezsauria.